VoliJS/NestedReact/README.md

-# nestedreact
+# NestedReact
-This is React add-on designed to simplify migration to React views in large Backbone applications.
+This is React add-on providing advanced state management to React applications and convergence layer for intermixing React components and Backbone Views.

-It allows you:
+Brief feature list:

+- React Component's state management with [NestedTypes](https://github.com/Volicon/backbone.nestedTypes).
+- Tricky data-binding scenarious for models attributes and collection members made easy.
+- Transparent interoperation with Backbone Views:
-- To use React component in place of every Backbone View.
+	- React component can be used as backbone View. `new MyComponent.View({ props })`
-- To use your existing Backbone Views from React components.
+	- Backbone Views can be used from React components. `<React.subview View={ MyView } />`
-- To use your existing Backbone Models as React component state.
-- Update React components on Backbone events.
-- Data-binding for models and collections

-Thus, no refactoring of your application is required.
-You can start writing UI with React immediately replacing your Backbone Views one-by-one, while keeping your existing models.
+	- Simplified refactoring of Backbone Views to React components. `this.$`, `this.$el`, `this.$( sel )` works forin React components too.
+Backbone events are also available.

+Thus, if you have Bakcbone application and want to start writing with React - you have no excuses any more.
+Wanna keep some of your cool Views?
+They works just fine?
+Keep 'em.
+And use them in yout new components, written with React, which you will use in other Backbone Views.

 # Breaking changes introduced in 0.3
 - `component.createView( props )` doesn't work any more, use `new component.View( props )` instead.